cfoguet/iso2flux/README.md

 This script creates a iso2flux 13C propagation model object.
 This object is used as input for the other scripts.It takes the following command line arguments:

---experimental_data_file=, -e (Mandatory): Path to the file describing the labelled substrates used and the quantified isotopologue fractions in metabolic products.
-See here.
+--experimental_data_file=, -e (Mandatory): Path to the file describing the labelled substrates used and the quantified isotopologue fractions in metabolic products. .

 --label_propagation_rules=,-l (Mandatory) : Path to the file describing the label propagation rules.
-See here

 --constraint_based_model=,-c (Mandatory) Path to the constraint based model that will be used in the analysis.
-See here

 --flux_constraints=,-f (Optional):Path the file defining additional constraints  for the  constraint_based_model.
-See here

 --max_reversible_turnover=,-t (Optional) :  Maximum reversible reaction turnover allowed.
 Reversible reaction turnover is defined as the flux that is common to the forward (Jf) and reverse (Jr) reactions in a reversible reaction.
 Default is 20.